 My sports career has given me the skills I need to succeed in life.
-Over time I have become a leader, an eight-time Honor roll student, and developed time management skills.
+Over time I have become a leader, an eleven-time Honor roll student, and developed time management skills.
 Being a leader is a strength of mine.
 I have been a captain for many teams and a USA Hockey Student coach for 8U and 10U girls.
 Being a student-athlete, time management is very important to me.
 I can prioritize efficiently and make sure that my school work is complete before I can compete.
 I’m also actively involved in the community as a member of the Cheshire Volunteer Fire Department Auxiliary and Cheshire Food Pantry.

 I have had to work very hard to get where I am today.
 My community doesn’t have any club lacrosse teams so I have to drive two hours to every practice with Lax Plus.
 But I must say that it’s all worth it.
 Another obstacle is the level of competitiveness where I live.
 Very few play club lacrosse and aim to play in college.
 Therefore, I stand out in my community becoming a competitive lacrosse player, a leader, an overachiever, and a great student.